jundalisay/spblist/content/en/research/einstein/relativity/section-22.md

 The laws of electrodynamics lead directly to laws of electrostatics when the fields are invariable with regard to time*.

-> Superphysics Note: Here Einstein shows his sophistry.
+{{< n n="Here Einstein shows his sophistry.
 Electrostatics is a part of Electrodynamics just as a car being able to part (have a handbrake) is a part of the whole design for a moving car.
 But General Relativity is different because it is a sophistical extension of Maxwell-Lorentz onto outerspace and gravity.
-It is like adding wings to a car to make it into a flying car yet applying road rules in flight.
+It is like adding wings to a car to make it into a flying car yet applying road rules in flight." >}}

 {{< c v="red" >}} Special Relativity points to a more comprehensive theory in the form of General Relativity. {{< /c >}}